-The Phoenix Museum was developed to take the stress off local traders and the Visitor Information Centre about the 2009 fires, it opened on the 6th March 2010 in a portable building it took 600 hours to build and has been moved six times and is now in the Visitor Information Centre Building.
+The Phoenix Museum was developed by and is managed by VideoVision to take the stress off local traders and the Visitor Information Centre about the 2009 fires, it opened on the 6th March 2010 in a portable building.
+It took 600 hours to build and has been moved six times.

 TV images of Marysville went around the world which has attracted visitors to the museum from many countries and around Australia who have a genuine interest in the story of the rebuilding of the town.